umbraco/Umbraco.AuthorizedServices/README.md

 Provides an optional key used to encrypt and decrypt tokens when they are saved and retrieved from storage respectively.

+If not provided, the value stored in configuration at `Umbraco:CMS:Global:Id` will be used.

 ##### Services

 The collection of services available for authorization and usage.